 Treatment of a ruptured spleen may require blood transfusions.
 Minor ruptures can be repaired by stitches.
 Larger ruptures may require the removal of the affected part of the spleen or the removal of the entire spleen.
 Removal of the spleen is known as a splenectomy.
 You will likely have to have a stay in the hospital while your spleen heals and further blood transfusions.
 In the first year or two years following the removal of the spleen, there will be an increased risk of infections due to an impacted immune system operating without a spleen.
 The risk is especially severe in children.
 The risk of infections can be counteracted by vaccinations.
 Here you can find information about the implications of spleen removal.

-If your spleen was injured by an accident at work, then you may be able to make a no win no fee personal injury claim for compensation to your employer.
+If your spleen was injured by an accident at work, then you may be able to make a no win no fee spleen injury claim for compensation to your employer.
 This is because your employer has a duty of care, outlined under the Health And Safety At Work Act 1974, to take all steps at their disposal to prevent workplace accidents.
 If your employer can be found to have not taken the steps which could have prevented the accident, then they can be liable for paying you compensation for your spleen injury.
 For more information about accident at work claims in general, click here.

 Some of the circumstances in which your employer could be found to have been negligent towards health and safety can include: